 Tohoku University was established in Sendai in 1907 as Tohoku Imperial University by consolidating an agricultural college and a science college.
 It is the third oldest former Imperial University after Tokyo and Kyoto.
 Tohoku University is well known for its open and progressive polices.
 It was the first Imperial University to admit women and foreign students, and also pioneered in opening a university by offering public lectures.
 In 1911, Tohoku University graduated its first foreign students, thus becoming the Japanese university with the longest history of foreign graduates.

 This program is restricted to Penn State engineering students.
 You will enroll in science and engineering courses offered by Tohoku University's Junior Year Program in English program.
 You are also required to take Japanese language while on the program.
 This program is not recommended for advanced Japanese speakers, as it is designed for students with little to no previous Japanese language instruction.
 Visit the on-site course catalog to find more information about specific courses and read course descriptions.

 You will receive credit for all academic courses taken at this institution, and all of your grades from abroad will count toward your Penn State cumulative GPA.
 You may not take any courses overseas on a Pass/Fail basis.
 Students may not take sport or physical activity courses (e.g. sailing, bowling, yoga, etc.) abroad.
 These courses will not be credited at Penn State.

-For more information on program costs, please be sure to review the Academic Year and Spring budget sheets.
+For more information on program costs, please be sure to review the academic year budget sheet and spring budget sheet.
 These budget sheets include information on costs that are billable to the bursar bill, as well as estimated additional costs.
 Costs vary by program, so it is important to review this information carefully.